 Oakley in Contra Costa County, California — The American West (Pacific Coastal)

-Topics.
-This historical marker is listed in these topic lists: Agriculture • Environment • Waterways & Vessels.
-A significant historical year for this entry is 1941.
+Topics and series.
+This historical marker is listed in these topic lists: Exploration • Hispanic Americans.
+In addition, it is included in the Juan Bautista de Anza National Historic Trail series list.
+A significant historical year for this entry is 1776.

 Location.
-38° 0.665′ N, 121° 43.684′ W. Marker is in Oakley, California, in Contra Costa County.
-Marker can be reached from Big Break Road.
+38° 1.175′ N, 121° 45.029′ W. Marker is in Oakley, California, in Contra Costa County.
+Marker can be reached from Bridgehead Road.
 Touch for map.
-Marker is in this post office area: Oakley CA 94561, United States of America.
+Marker is at or near this postal address: 6400 Bridgehead Road, Oakley CA 94561, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Anza Expedition Campsite 101 (a few steps from this marker); Carquinez Strait (approx. 1.3 miles away); The Migrating Delta (approx. 1.3 miles away); California's Big Water Projects: How Did We Get Here? (approx. 1.3 miles away); The San Joaquin: A River Runs Dry (approx. 1.4 miles away); Dredges (approx. 1.4 miles away); Stopped by Impenetrable Marshes (approx. 1.4 miles away); July 4, Anno Domini, 1951 (approx. 3.1 miles away).
 Touch for a list and map of all markers in Oakley.

 Also see . . .
 Anza Trail Historic Sites in California (National Park Service).
 A selection of De Anza expedition-related sites in California.
 (Submitted on January 19, 2022.)